 L’Esprit Nouveau: Le Corbusier und die Industrie, 1920–1925 Catalog of the exhibition at the Museum für Gestaltung, Zürich(March 28–May 10, 1987)

 Louis Sullivan: His Life and Work by Robert Twombly

 The Curve of the Arch: The Story of Louis Sullivan’s Owatonna Bank by Larry Millett

-Louis Sullivan: The Function of Ornament by David Van Zanten, by William Jordy, by Wim de Wit, by Rochelle Elstein
+Louis Sullivan: The Function of Ornament by David Van Zanten and William Jordy and Wim de Wit and Rochelle Elstein

 Mies van der Rohe: A Critical Biography Modern Art by Franz Schulze. in association with the Mies van der Rohe Archive of the Museum of